dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 A development provisioning profile can be created with the following steps:

-1. In a web browser, go to the [Profiles](https://developer.apple.com/account/resources/profiles/list) section of Apple's developer portal and click the **+** button.
+1. In a web browser, go to the [Profiles](https://developer.apple.com/account/resources/profiles/list) section of your Apple Developer Account and click the **+** button.
 1. In the **Register a New Provisioning Profile** page, in the **Development** section, select **iOS App Development** and click the **Continue** button:

     :::image type="content" source="media/manual-provisioning/provisioning-profile-ios.png" alt-text="Screenshot of creating a provisioning profile for iOS app development.":::